Painting by Joe Matunis.

 Watch me on YouTube.

-Performances originally broadcast on
+Performance originally broadcast on

 Joel Landy's Songs of Freedom cable TV program.